experimental-informatics/Workshop-Fernuni-Hagen/README.md

 # Workshop-Fernuniversitaet-Hagen
-Workshop by Georg Trogemann at the Conference DIGITALE HERMENEUTIK: MASCHINEN, VERFAHREN, SINN on June 30, 2022 The title of the workshop was:
+Workshop by Georg Trogemann at the Conference DIGITALE HERMENEUTIK: MASCHINEN, VERFAHREN, SINN on June 30, 2022.

+The title of the workshop was:
-Die Bibliothek von Babel – Algorithmen der Textgenerierung
+**Die Bibliothek von Babel – Algorithmen der Textgenerierung**

 ## Übersicht